 Having navigated to a component, a set of links lead to actual translation.
-The translation is further divided into individual checks, like Untranslated or Needing review.
-If the whole project is translated, without error, All translations is still available.
+The translation is further divided into individual checks, like Not translated strings or Strings needing action.
+If the whole project is translated, without error, All strings is still available.
 Alternatively you can use the search field to find a specific string or term.